 The book as a whole presents a compelling critique of shareholder value thinking.
 Yet it’s strength is also its greatest weakness: it is just that, a critique –nothing more and nothing less.
 What are the solutions?
 The final pages of the book only tentatively touch on a possible way forward in arguing that what is needed is a more ‘complex and subtle understanding of what shareholders really want from corporations’ (p115).
 This all sounds great and very necessary but how do companies get there?
 Even if executives come to acknowledge the variations in their shareholder’s desires – is this a guarantee that the company’s approach to corporate governance will change?

-I have written on this topic in the past and while not dismissing in any form the arguments put forth in Lynn Stout’s book, it is crucially important that companies first internally establish a concrete set of ethical business values and practices.
-Only then will they be able to accommodate the desires of a larger pool of shareholders and indeed, stakeholders.
+I have written on this topic in the past where I highlighted the importance of first establishing a concrete set of internal ethical values and practices.
+Only then does it become possible to accommodate the desires of a larger pool of shareholders and indeed, stakeholders.

 A great deal remains to be written on this topic and The Shareholder Value Myth by Lynn Stout is an excellent addition to the growing body of literature that forces us to re-think the role and purpose of business in society.